 The survey collects information from graduates about their study experience and the type of work or further study being undertaken after completing a qualification.
 USC will use the results to further develop its courses and programs, maximise students’ study experiences and to provide informed advice to students about career opportunities.
 GOS results will also inform higher education policy development and will be reported by media and publishers.

-Students who completed an award at USC from March to July 2019 will be emailed details of the GOS survey from 31 October 2019.
+Students who completed an award at USC between March and July 2020 will be emailed details of the GOS survey from 30 October 2020.
 The email will include a direct link to the online survey which can be completed immediately and typically takes under 15 minutes.
-Invitation emails will come from the Social Research Centre (email@example.com) from 31 October to 1 December 2019.
+Invitation emails will come from the Social Research Centre (email@example.com) from 30 October to 30 November 2020.

 Prior year GOS findings

-- 83% of USC graduates were in employment within four months of completing undergraduate study.
+- 85% of domestic USC graduates were in employment within four months of completing undergraduate study.

 Access previous year’s GOS reports here.